 On the slopes along the main path, thousands of villagers and white-clad pilgrims are gathered, some with a yellow cross woven or sewed on to their back.

 A long procession of priests now marches past, divided into sub-groups, one from each of the churches of Lalibela and its surroundings.
 At the rear end of each group, white-clad young priests are dancing and singing, accompanied by rolls of drums and fanfares from brass horns.
 The priests are followed by hundreds of pilgrims and spectators.

 The procession comes to a halt in a large square, where one of the priests gives a ceremonious speech, lasting about half an hour.
-Several times, we hear the name Iohannis being mentioned, in all probability referring to John the Baptist, who plays a significant role in this festival.
+Several times, we hear the name Iohannis being mentioned, undoubtedly referring to John the Baptist, who, of course, plays a significant role in this festival.

 Life here seems not to have changed since the churches were hewn out of the rocks.
-Some priests still live in small caves, which have been lined with sheep skins, to keep the priests warm during the cold nights.
+Some priests still live in small caves, which have been lined with sheep skins to keep the priests warm during the cold nights.
 One priest is sitting on a sheep skin in the sunshine, absorbed in reading holy scripts.

 In the courtyard, his mother serves coffee for us, newly roasted, newly ground, and newly brewed – good, strong coffee!
-While we enjoy this delicious drink, we are surrounded by the guide’s six smaller siblings, who smile and laugh and point at the strange foreigners.
+While we enjoy this delicious drink, we are surrounded by his six smaller siblings, who smile and laugh and point at the strange foreigners.
 We feel very welcome!

 A perfect end to a perfect stay in Lalibela.